 Payout of vacation at termination.
 This caution also applies to obligations to pay out accrued, but unused, vacation time at termination of employment.

 Even where state law does not specifically require employers to pay out accrued vacation upon termination, a consistent practice, written policy, or contract promising such payment may create an enforceable legal obligation to do so.

 In such circumstances, earned vacation will generally be treated as wages pursuant to state wage payment and collection laws.

 The Vermont Supreme Court has ruled that “the matter of vacation or pay in lieu thereof is specifically controlled by the contract language.”

 In other words, if the contract (whether express or implied) entitles employees to no more than the salary as stated and doesn't promise vacation pay at termination for unused, earned vacation, it is not owed (Grady v.
-Union School District No. 32, 367 A.2d 690 Vt.
-1976; 134 VT.
-567 (1976)).
+Union School District No. 32, 367 A.2d 690 (Vt.
+1976)).

 For additional information on final wage payments, please see the Paychecks